Crypto-assets and Global “Stablecoins”

 Stablecoins have the potential to bring efficiencies to payments, and to promote financial inclusion.
 However, a widely adopted stablecoin with a potential reach and use across multiple jurisdictions (a so-called “global stablecoin” or GSC) could become systemically important in and across one or many jurisdictions, including as a means of making payments.

 The emergence of GSCs may challenge the comprehensiveness and effectiveness of existing regulatory and supervisory oversight.
-The FSB has agreed on 10 high-level recommendations that promote coordinated and effective regulation, supervision and oversight of GSC arrangements to address the financial stability risks posed by GSCs, both at the domestic and international level.
-They support responsible innovation and provide sufficient flexibility for jurisdictions to implement domestic approaches.
+The FSB has agreed on 10 high-level recommendations, which were revised in July 2023, that promote consistent and effective regulation, supervision and oversight of GSCs and stablecoins with the potential to become GSCs across jurisdictions to address the financial stability risks they pose, both at the domestic and international level.
+The recommendations support responsible innovation and provide sufficient flexibility for jurisdictions to implement domestic approaches.

 Further actions have been agreed – and will be implemented – as part of the FSB’s roadmap to enhance cross-border payments.